|

 Evaluate your competitor's pricing scheme

-Do the product differences justify any cost difference?
+better or inferior?
+Do the product differences justify

 2. Meta Tags / Search Engine Optimization

-meta data of competing websites.
-Look at their Alexa ranking,
+the meta data of competing websites.
+Look at their Alexa

-and review who links to their website.
-Are there links you
+ranking, and review who links to their website.
+Are

-are missing that might be beneficial to your website?
+there links you are missing that might be beneficial

 3. Search Rankings

-engines (Google, Yahoo, MSN) for critical phrases.
-Determine
+search engines (Google, Yahoo, MSN) for critical phrases.

-how the competition stacks up in the search listings.
-Do
+Determine how the competition stacks up in the search

-any of your competitors "own" important rankings.
-Consider
+listings.
+Do any of your competitors own important rankings.

-your search engine strategy and how you can better compete
+Consider your search engine strategy and how you can

 4. Specials / Marketing Campaigns

-any marketing campaigns.
-Determine how they are defining
+and any marketing campaigns.
+Determine how they are

 5. Advertising

-dollars?
-Watch for trends -- an increase in spending may
+advertising dollars?
+Watch for trends -- an increase

-mean that a competitor has seen a significant return on
+in spending may mean that a competitor has seen a significant

-investment, and it may represent a channel that you should
+return on investment, and it may represent a channel

 6. Evaluate Links